 They aspired to bring together like-minded people to practice, revitalise and nourish themselves through Vinyasa Power Yoga in infrared heated rooms.

 Founded on the principals of healthy living, maintaining a balanced lifestyle and a passion for yoga, our clients commissioned Hecker Guthrie to transform the inner-city, open-plan industrial warehouse into a sanctuary for repose and meditation, away from the hustle of urban noise.

-Move Yoga’s desire to provide a comprehensive Yoga experience called for a design that moved beyond basic foundations for learning and practicing Yoga; they wanted all the appropriate amenities suited for the working Yogi, including polished and well equipped bathroom facilities to wash, straighten and polish up before facing the city again.
+Move Yoga’s desire to provide a comprehensive Yoga experience called for a design that moved beyond basic foundations for learning and practising Yoga; they wanted all the appropriate amenities suited for the working Yogi, including polished and well-equipped bathroom facilities to wash, straighten and polish up before facing the city again.